apptainer/singularity-userdocs/_build/html/_sources/introduction.rst.txt

 If you want an automated solution for building and hosting your image, you can use our container registry `Singularity Hub <https://singularity-hub.org/>`_.
-Singularity Hub can automatically build `Singularity recipe files <https://singularity-userdoc.readthedocs.io/en/latest/container_recipes.html#container-recipes>`_ from a GitHub repository each time that you push.
+Singularity Hub can automatically build :ref:`Singularity recipe files <container-recipes>` from a GitHub repository each time that you push.
 It provides a simple cloud solution for storing and sharing your image.
 If you want to host your own Registry, then you should check out `Singularity Registry <https://www.github.com/singularityhub/sregistry>`_.